SynapseProject/syntinel.docs/docs/implementations/amazon-web-services.md

 ### Reload Lambda Functions

-When the DotNet code behind the Syntinel functions needs to be updated, but the cloud formation templates have not been modified, execute the following REST call into Syntinel.
+When the DotNet code behind the Syntinel lambda functions needs to be updated, but the cloud formation templates have not been modified, execute the following REST call into Syntinel.

 The returned JSON will describe each lambda method refreshed in detail.